 ‘This morning I finished your book.
 How wonderful that – thanks to your words – I could be a witness to your revelation and to the fact that you dared to follow your heart.
 Many people can learn something from your book.
 Very special and inspiring, thank you.’

 ‘Dear Pascale, this week I have read your book in almost one go.
 Very beautiful!
-Ik will definitely follow you in order to be able to read more of your writings!’ d
+I will definitely keep following you in order to be able to read more of your writings!’

 ‘Dear Pascale, I have thouroughly enjoyed your book.
 Now I look forward to start reading your other book!’

 ‘In case you are wondering whether everything seems to be connected, but you cannot pinpoint it precisely, then now you know for sure that it is indeed that way.
 This book shows that a human being, independently of his or her place on earth, is capable of a transformation that eventually leads him/her to his/her inner self.
 To share this realization with the rest of the world is for everyone a great gift because it makes them better persons.
 And these better persons are what the world urgently needs right now.